fadion/Bouncy/README.md

 }
 ```

 The `$params` array is exactly as Elasticsearch expects for it to build a JSON request.
 Nothing new here!
-You can easily build whatever search query you want, be it a match, multi_match, more_like_this, etc. As you may have noticed, the only missing parameters are 'index' and 'type'.
-Those are passed automatically by Bouncy.
-The index is read from the config file, while the type is taken from the model in the same way as Eloquent does.
+You can easily build whatever search query you want, be it a match, multi_match, more_like_this, etc.

 ## Highlights